loginom/loginom-help-en-omegat/data/components-platform.md

 It is an optional platform component that provides integration of Megaladata Server with non-standard web services, for example, with credit reference bureau.

-Megaladata Adapter enables to perform complex transformations to bring XML request to its standard type that can be processed by other Megaladata platform components.
+Megaladata Adapter enables to perform complex transformations to bring an XML request to its standard type that can be processed by other Megaladata platform components.

 System requirements for [OS Windows](https://help.loginom.ru/adminguide/adapter/).